CDzungx/window_titles_next/README.md

 # window_titles

-`window_titles` is a small crossplatform utility crate with the only job of getting the titles of windows.
+`window_titles` is a small crossplatform utility crate with the only job of getting the titles of windows and the PID of those windows.

 It supports: